 Open Access and staffed opening hours

-Open Access is the system we will shortly be installing within many of our libraries to extend opening hours when no staff are on duty.
-We will install Open Access in the following libraries enabling them to open 08.30 – 19.30 seven days per week with staffed hours as indicated:
+Open Access is the system we are installing within many of our libraries to extend opening hours when no staff are on duty.
+We will install Open Access in the following libraries enabling them to open 8.30am to 7.30pm seven days per week with staffed hours as indicated:

 - Cadbury Heath Library – 24 hours